 - Copies of degrees in original language and copies of English translations of those degrees.

-If you are a non-U.S. candidate who is accepted into the program, you will receive a letter that you will need to use to apply for a visa at the American Embassy or Consulate in the country of origin.
-Once an exchange has been approved and an agreement has been reached between you, the home and host institutions, and CGH, any changes of date or other conditions must be approved by all parties including NCI.
+- Non-U.S. candidates who have been accepted into the program will receive a letter with which to apply for a visa at the American Embassy or Consulate in their home country.
 Change of sponsor will, in general, not be permitted once an award has been made.

 The STSEP requires that the applicant identify and obtain an invitation from a host within a NCI Division, Office, or Center.
 Information on research at NCI is available at http://www.cancer.gov/research/nci-role/intramural.